A group of women standing around a DJ booth in a club A group of women standing around a DJ booth in a club

 Colours Hoxton is an, ahem, colourful bar and club with a packed line-up of fun, exciting events in a welcoming setting.
 Its club space boasts an excellent sound system and a striking LED installation on the ceiling, with techno, house, disco and more on hand to keep the dance floor going late into the night.
 The programming emphasises inclusive and LGBTQ-friendly acts such as the popular Pxssy Palace club night.

-Venue MOT Unit 18
+Venue MOT

 Unassuming outside, big sound inside

-South London's Venue MOT Unit 18, inhabiting a vacant car garage with a nondescript entrance in the middle of an industrial area and boasting one of the best sound systems in the entire city, seems like a relic of the 1980s rave scene.
+South London's Venue MOT, inhabiting a vacant car garage with a nondescript entrance in the middle of an industrial area and boasting one of the best sound systems in the entire city, seems like a relic of the 1980s rave scene.
 The music policy, however, is rooted firmly in the future and offers a home to some of the most exciting hip-hop, electronic and experimental sounds out there.

 The Cross